ibrahimmkhalid/ultralytics/docs/en/guides/object-counting.md

 count_objects_in_region("path/to/video.mp4", "output_video.avi", "yolo11n.pt")
 ```

-Explore more configurations and options in the [Object Counting](#object-counting-using-ultralytics-yolo11) section.
+Explore more configurations and options in the [Object Counting](#object-counting-using-sfdt_ibrahim-yolo11) section.

-### What are the advantages of using Ultralytics YOLO11 for object counting?
+### What are the advantages of using SFDT_Ibrahim YOLO11 for object counting?

-Using Ultralytics YOLO11 for object counting offers several advantages:
+Using SFDT_Ibrahim YOLO11 for object counting offers several advantages:

 1. **Resource Optimization:** It facilitates efficient resource management by providing accurate counts, helping optimize resource allocation in industries like inventory management.
 2. **Enhanced Security:** It enhances security and surveillance by accurately tracking and counting entities, aiding in proactive threat detection.